johanhaleby/javalin.github.io/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 Now we are ready to start our web-server.

 Create injector from `AppModule` which will trigger all the bindings and installations down the path.
-Resolve `Startup` and boot the REST with Javalin.
+Resolve `Startup` and boot the REST with Occurrent.

 ~~~java
 public class App {